-Easy Venezuelan Pepper Tamales – this scrumptious side dish is perfect for any summer supper, party or barbecue!
+These scrumptious Easy Venezuelan Pepper Tamales are the perfect side dish for any summer supper, party or barbecue!

 Mmmmhhhhh … hallaquitas (tamales)!

-In Venezuela hallaquitas are very famous.
-They are make with corn flour, combine with anise seeds, or chicharron (fried pork skin), or the ones I made today, that are known as seasoned hallaquitas.
-They are usually eaten as a side dish with grilled meat or roasted chicken.
+In Venezuela, hallaquitas are very popular.
+They are made with corn flour, combine with anise seeds, or chicharron (fried pork skin), or the ones I made today, that are known as seasoned hallaquitas.
+They are usually eaten as a side dish with grilled beef or roasted chicken.

 This is a recipe I had wanted to make for quite some time.
 This was my first attempt, so I checked with several people before I made them.
-I looked in my Venezuelan recipes‘s book, and of course, I had my mom’s number on speed dial in case any problem aroused.
+I check in my Venezuelan recipes’ cookbook, and of course, I had my mom’s number on speed dial in case any problem aroused.
 Thank goodness nothing happened.
 The whole process was very easy.
 I started at around 10 am and they were ready for lunch, at 1 pm.

 I also prepared a cilantro mojo sauce and it was insanely good!